Return to David Crawford's home page

 *Early Canadiana Online.
 Osler Library Newsletter No. 116, 2012. p11.

-Canadians who graduated with an MD from the University of Edinburgh 1809 - 1840 Osler Library Newsletter No. 118, 2013. p 5-10.
-A short addendum was published in Osler Library Newsletter #120.
+*Canadians who graduated with an MD from the University of Edinburgh 1809 - 1840 Osler Library Newsletter No. 118, 2013. p 5-10.
+A short addendum was published in Osler Library Newsletter No.120.
 Spring 2014.
-(The information is now only updated on this website.)
+Updates now only on website.

 *Honorary and ad eundem MD and MDCM graduates of McGill University - 1833-1877.
 Osler Library Newsletter No 122, 2015. p13-15